Pakistan Armed Forces: China

 China's relationship with Pakistan holds great importance for both countries in terms of common interest and geopolitical strategy.
 The alliance was initially formed to counter the regional influence and military threat posed by India and the Soviet Union.
-In recent years the friendship has deepened further: China and Pakistan have signed several mutual-defence treaties.
+In recent years, with the strategic cooperation between the United States and India has deepened further, China and Pakistan have signed several military cooperation agreements.

 China has been a steady source of military equipment and has cooperated with Pakistan in setting-up weapons production and modernisation facilities.
+According to Stockholm International Peace Research Institute (SIPRI), Pakistan is China's biggest arms buyer, counting for nearly 63% of Chinese arms exports.
+According to SIPRI, 81% of Pakistan's arms imports between 2019 and 2024 came from China.
 The two countries are actively involved in several joint projects to enhance each other's military needs, including development and production of the JF-17 Thunder fighter jet, the K-8 Karakorum advanced training aircraft, the Al-Khalid tank, airborne early warning and control (AEW&C) systems, and many other projects.
 The two countries have held several joint military exercises to enhance co-operation between their armed forces.
-China is also the largest investor in the Gwadar Deep Sea Port, which is strategically located at the mouth of the Strait of Hormuz.
+A 2023 report by the United States Institute of Peace argues that China and Pakistan's military relationship has "advanced from an episodic partnership to a threshold alliance", Pakistan "increasingly sourced from China, especially the higher-end combat strike and power projection capabilities; and Pakistan continues to retire older U.S. and European origin platforms".
+But both sides need to do more to make this threshold relationship a full-fledged ally.